 Step 2: In the main menu, select the option of all programs followed by selecting accessories.

-Step 3: in the accessories menu, select the option of system tools and then in next menu, selection system restore an option.
+Step 3: in the accessories menu, select the option of system tools, and then in the next menu, the selection system restores an option.

 Step 4: A window will pop up showing restore system files and settings.
 Click next to continue.